Advocate for Change

 Take a Leadership Role

 Parents are needed to lead and volunteering is a great way to gain experience.
-Parents are also needed to advise local and state boards in many fields.
+Many local and state advisory boards require parent representatives in their board membership.

-• Many state agencies have advisory boards and are looking for parent representatives.
-There is usually a process to be considered for these advisory boards.
-You may have to complete an application or Write a Letter of Interest to Join an Advisory Board
+• Many state agencies are looking for parent representatives for their advisory boards.
+There is usually a process to be considered for a position and you may have to complete an application.
+This one-page document offers some tips on how to write a letter of interest to the chair of an advisory board.

 • MA has over 700 boards and commissions dealing with virtually every state department and public policy area.
-You can review these State Boards and Commissions to see if one is a good fit for your interests, and can search specifically for Advisory Boards and Working Groups
+You can review a list of Massachusetts’s Boards and Commissions to see if one is a good fit for your interests, and can search specifically for Advisory Boards and Working Groups

-• Our state Board of Education has 13 Advisory Councils which have parent representatives
+• Our state Board of Education has 13 Advisory Councils which require parent representatives to serve as advisors

 • Have you thought about running for election to a leadership position?
 Check out this Guide to seeking local elected office